kartonfarkas/api_docs/source/integrations/automation_center/node_resource_options_endpoint.rst

 Resource options endpoint
 =========================

 This endpoint is called when the customer opens up the program node dialogue.
-For this, your service should respond with the list of available resources as described below.
+For this your service should respond with the list of available resources as described below.

  * HTTP Method: GET